-Now, when doing catalogue extraction or differential backup, dar has in memory two catalogues, thus the amount of memory space needed is the double (180 MB in the example).
+Now, when doing catalogue extraction or differential backup, dar has in memory two catalogues, thus the amount of memory space needed is the double (134 MB in the example).
 Why ?
 Because for differential backup, dar starts with the catalogue of the archive of reference which is needed to know which files to save and which not to save, and in another hand, builds the catalogue of the new archive all along the process.
 Now, for catalogue extraction, the process is equivalent to making a differential backup just after a full backup.

 As you guess merging two archives into a third one requires even more

 This memory issue, is not a limit by itself, but you need enough virtual memory to be able to save your data (if necessary you can still add swap space, as partition or as a plain file).